wabbas-morpheus/morpheus-fling/README.md

 ### Inputs

-As described, `morpheus-fling` defaults to looking for an input file called `network.txt`.
+As described, `morpheus-fling` allows an argument for a file of `ip:port` to be scanned for openness.
 Format for the entries in this file should follow `ip:port` notation as below.

 ```text
 10.30.21.100:10092